Motel-California-Dev/Kalooh/html-css-onboarding.md

 # HTML/CSS/JS Fundamentals
 ### i.e. Core concepts to make you more gooder at understanding the underlying principles and best practices of HTML/CSS/JS.

+---
+---

-### This is long, look at the scroll bar, holy crap why should I read/skim this
+### inb4: * "This is long, look at the scroll bar, holy crap why should I read this"*
 Because this will include important concepts that will be necessary to know and be intimately familiar with to properly develop any application that has a user interface and that communicates with a backend.

 It is by no means exhaustive (or even necessarily a in-depth explanation of anything), but it's mostly meant to at least introduce some of the terms and briefly describe their importance.
 Most everything in this little guide...thing merits a deeper dive with a Google search or two.